SHOWROOM (OFF SITE) ESTATE LIQUIDATION SALES

 JEWELRY, SILVER, COINS, AND WATCHES

 Gold and cameo jewelry

-Jewelry pieces include: diamonds, ruby, enamel, sapphire, lapis, amethyst, citrine, garnet, Tanzanite, jade, coral, opal, pearl, turquoise, agate, jet, tigers eye, cameo, aquamarine, etc.
+Jewelry pieces include: diamonds, ruby, enamel, sapphire, lapis, amethyst, citrine, garnet, jade, coral, opal, pearl, turquoise, agate, jet, tigers eye, cameo, carnelian, etc.

 Sterling silver jewelry and sterling silver jewelry lots/groups